Bread05/Epicgamergaminggamergame/README.md

 LOL!
 WE HAVE THE TECHNOLOGY!
 We will eventually figure it out. =p its a fun problem to try to figure out but a tricky one for sure!

 hehe uhhhh i made a little oopsie i was trying out a new os called ggos its windows but half of the stuff removed and i kinda sorta lost everything i still have my old folder for all of my data i just dont quite know how to access it i asked the windows support reddit (the average tech support redditor has the average iq of 190)
+OH NO! that was 8 hours ago that you sent this, have you made any progress with your operating system??
+Maybe you have a back-up somewhere on your hard drive?
+Perhaps you can restore from one of those old back-ups ??